 Finally, we use simulations to evaluate whether our statistical approach could tease apart dialectal from clinal variation in call acoustic structure.
 For this, we created synthetic data sets with the same number of locations and calls per location as in the actual data set.
 Locations were equally spaced across the x axis (separated by one unit) in a bidimensional space.
 The position of each observation within each location was set randomly by adding random variation from a normal distribution (centered at 0 with standard deviation of 0.1) on both the x and y axis.
 For each pattern of acoustic variation we simulated a vector representing a hypothetical acoustic feature.
 The clinal geographic pattern was simulated by simply adding random variation (from a normal distribution centered at 0 with standard deviation of 0.2) to the x axis value of each observation.
 The dialectal geographic pattern was simulated by randomly assigning an integer number to each location (i.e. the same value to all observations within a location) and then adding random variation to each observation (from a normal distribution centered at 0 with standard deviation of 0.2).
 We also simulated a random variation pattern in which the acoustic feature value was assigned randomly regardless of locality of geographic distance to other observations.
-The three continuous simulated vector (clinal, dialectal and random variation) as well as the geographic positions were converted into pairwise distance matrices using the function dist in R (R Core Team, 2021).
+The three continuous simulated vectors (clinal, dialectal and random variation) as well as the geographic positions were converted into pairwise distance matrices using the function dist in R (R Core Team, 2021).
 Distances were zero-centered and transformed to unit variance to enable effect size comparisons between different models.
 As with the real data set, dialect membership was represented by a binary matrix that uses 0s and 1s to represent whether two calls belong to the same dialect (0) or not (1), created by the function binary_triangular_matrix from the package PhenotypeSpace (Araya-Salas and Odom 2022).
-Multiple regression for distance matrices (Lichstein, 2007) were also used to evaluate the association between geographic distance and dialect membership (predictors) and the three acoustic feature variables (responses).
+We also evaluated whether geographic distance and dialect membership (predictors) and the three acoustic feature variables (responses) were associated using multiple regression for distance matrices (Lichstein, 2007).
 Single response models were run for each acoustic feature variable.
 The simulation was replicated 100 times and the results were averaged across replicates.

 3 Results